 Petroleum and natural gas engineering involves the design and application of systems of natural resource discovery, production, processing and transportation.
-The program at West Virginia University is one of only three ABET accredited programs encompassing both petroleum and natural gas engineering in the country.
+The program at West Virginia University is one of only four ABET accredited programs encompassing both petroleum and natural gas engineering in the country.

 The Department provides educational programs at the bachelor's, master's and doctoral levels.
 The curriculum blends scientific and engineering fundamentals, oral and written communication and computer applications, followed by drilling engineering, production engineering, reservoir engineering and stimulation design, all leading to a capstone design course.

 Faculty members are active in research in a wide range of specialties within petroleum and natural engineering, including fluid flow-through porous media, reservoir characterization, natural gas production and storage, formation stimulation and fracturing, drilling engineering and environmental remediation.
 The Department is developing a broad scientific base in extraction technology.

 Graduates of the Department are in heavy demand, receiving excellent job offers both close to home and around the world.
 Because WVU is centrally located near major oil and gas fields, our students have the opportunity to interact with members of our industry.
 Through site visits, seminars, summer jobs and socialization, students get to know these industry personnel on a personal and professional level.